deors/deors-demos-microservices-docs/README.md

 # deors.demos.microservices.docs
-Microservices demo: project containing the step-by-step instructions to recreate the demo
+Microservices demo: repository containing the step-by-step instructions to recreate the demo

 1) set up the configuration store
 ---------------------------------